• Blog

 2. Hays Code

 The Hays Code is responsible for censoring particular content from TV and film in order to uphold societal values.
-For the Hollywood Golden Age, this included refraining from profanities, drug use, glorifying crime, displaying married couples in bed, disrespecting religion or law, etc.
+For the Hollywood cinema industry at this time, this included refraining from: profanities, drug use, glorifying crime, displaying married couples in bed, disrespecting religion or law, etc.

 Of course, as societal norms evolve, what’s considered “appropriate” also evolves and film mirrors this accordingly.
 Though guidelines are necessary, the Hays Code confined creativity, expression, and ultimately, the potential to continue reaching its audience.